SmartRustLearning/Rattle/README.md

 backend, originally from the [Rust Playground](https://github.com/integer32llc/rust-playground).
 [Docker][docker] containers are used to provide the various compilers and tools as well as to help isolate them.

+### Logic

+A "game" or exercise is really just a `lib.rs` file which contains unfinished code; a `test.rs` file used to ensure the submitted code compiles as expected and a `config.json` file to store information about each exercise and useful metadata for the front-end.

+When a player hits "Submit", their code gets sent to the server and appended to the tests for that exercise.

+A player is only successful if they submit code that passes the tests.
+The compiler will run in test mode to ensure this.

 ## How the game works

 The game assumes 2 players are online and ready to play.
 Following this: